ocaml/ocaml.org/data/tutorials/ds_01_arrays.md

 ### Folding an Array

-To go over all the elements of the array we can use the `Array.fold_left` function.
-This function takes a binary function, an initial accumulator value, and an array as arguments.
-The binary function takes two arguments: the current value of the accumulator and the current element of the array, and returns a new accumulator value.
-Here is its type signature:
+To combine all the elements of an array into a single result, we can use the `Array.fold_left` and `Array.fold_right` functions.
+These functions take a binary function, an initial accumulator value, and an array as arguments.
+The binary function takes two arguments: the current value of the accumulator and the current element of the array and returns a new accumulator value.
+Both functions traverse the array but in opposite directions.
+This is essentially the same as `List.fold_left` and `List.fold_right`.

+Here is the signature of `Array.fold_left`:

 ```ocaml
 val fold_left : ('a -> 'b -> 'a) -> 'a -> 'b array -> 'a
 ```

-`fold_left f init a` computes `f (... (f (f init a.(0)) a.(1)) ...) a.(n-1)`
+`fold_left f init a` computes `f (... (f(f init a.(0)) a.(1)) ...) a.(n-1)`

-Similarly, we can use the `Array.fold_right` function, that switches the order of its arguments:
+Similarly, we can use the `Array.fold_right` function, which switches the order of its arguments:

 ```ocaml
 val fold_right : ('b -> 'a -> 'a) -> 'b array -> 'a -> 'a